charanreddybr05/guest-book/README.md

       kube-system       Active   5d20h
       monitoring        Active   30s

-8:
-  #Setup Prometheus (in monitoring namespace) for gathering host/container metrics along with health check status of the application
+  # Setup Prometheus (in monitoring namespace) for gathering host/container metrics along with health check status of the   application
     a) Monitoring Kubernetes workloads with Prometheus and Thanos What to Monitor?
           Monitoring Kubernetes should take into account all three layers mentioned above.